montybechir/http-reverse-proxy/README.md

 Design Decisions

-    Language Choice:
-        Go: Selected for its simplicity, high performance, and excellent concurrency support, making it ideal for building scalable network services like reverse proxies.
+- Go was selected for its simplicity, high performance, and excellent concurrency support, making it ideal for building scalable network services like reverse proxies.
-    Custom Implementation:
-        Avoided third-party packages and the net/http/httputil package to adhere to the assignment constraints and ensure a deeper understanding of proxy mechanics.
+- Avoided third-party packages and the net/http/httputil package to adhere to the assignment constraints and ensure a deeper understanding of proxy mechanics.
-    Load Balancing Strategy:
-        Implemented Round Robin for its simplicity and even distribution of requests across backends.
+- Implemented Round Robin for its simplicity and even distribution of requests across backends.
-        Structured to allow easy integration of alternative algorithms in the future.
+- Structured to allow easy integration of alternative algorithms in the future.

 Limitations

 - Does not currently support SSL termination or advanced authentication mechanisms.
-    Caching & Compression:
-    - Lacks built-in caching and response compression, which could enhance performance.
+- Caching & Compression: Lacks built-in caching and response compression, which could enhance performance.
-    Load Balancing Sophistication:
-    - Currently limited to Round Robin without considering backend load or response times.
+- Load Balancing: Currently limited to Round Robin without considering backend load or response times.
-    Error Handling:
-    - Basic error handling in place; more granular logging and alerting could be beneficial.
+- Error Handling: Basic error handling in place; more granular logging and alerting could be beneficial.

 ### Scaling

 To handle increased traffic and ensure high availability, the system can be scaled as follows:

 Horizontal Scaling:

 - Deploy the load balancer using A records on DNS records using a round-robin setup.
 However, this would require us to maintain the IP addresses of incoming requests across our proxies to keep track of requests.
 This would also require us to ensure traffic is only routed to healthy proxies and may introduce cache invalidation headaches.
   Enhanced Load Balancing:
 - Implement more sophisticated load balancing algorithms (e.g., Least Connections, Weighted Round Robin) to optimize request distribution based on backend performance.
   Caching Mechanisms:
 - Integrate a caching layer (e.g., Redis or in-memory caches) to store frequently accessed data, reducing load on backend servers.
   Redundancy & Failover:
 - We can achieve high availability via redundancy for failover by having an additional proxies as well.
 This can be deployed in another region to further reduce the odds of complete loss of access.
 However, this may introduce data inconsistency and latency issues.

 K8 can be used to manage and auto-scale proxies depending on load.